 How did you get your job?

-So, I did SYEP sleep over the summer, and because of SYEP, I formed a connection with the library; the branch I work at specifically.
+So, I did SYEP over the summer, and because of SYEP, I formed a connection with the library; the branch I work at specifically.
 And from that, I was able to network and through an interview and submitting my resume, I was able to get the position as a page.

 Does your job affect your grades?